userfriendly01/planner/README.md

 #### Authentication

-This app uses PING and Azure authentication in a deployed state when `NODE_ENV=production`.
+This app uses Azure authentication in a deployed state when `NODE_ENV=production`.
 When running locally you should have `NODE_ENV=development` and the application will simply bypass the authentication middleware in the `cicct-softphone-service` application.